pgdr/talks/komodo/PITCHME.md

 +++

-* Komodos track record
+Komodos track record

+* Since 2018-01
+  * no outages
+  * no breaks due to incompatible versions

++++

-* API → Semver.org
+API → Semver.org

+* API is important
+* semver
+  * major.minor.micro (break, backwards compatible, no change in API)
+  * semver ensures communication of API
+  * semver makes the developer think

++++

-* maintainers' roles and responsibility
+maintainers' roles and responsibility
+* Two packages are incompatible if they
+  * depend on different versions of same lib
+  * if one package in komodo breaks its API
+* We cannot stop the komodo train
+* worst case scenario, a package will not make it to the next stable

++++

-* requirements
+requirements
 * GIT and CI
 * Automatic testing
 * Code review
 * semver
 * Nightly testing against stable/testing/unstable

++++

-* bugfix stable
+bugfix stable

++++

-* preparing for new stable
+preparing for new stable

++++

 ---